OHI-Science/ohi-science.github.io/index.md

 This website hosts the scientific tools and related products (such as manuals and data) for calculating the **Ocean Health Index**, whereas the main site [OceanHealthIndex.org](http://oceanhealthindex.org) delivers the public facing output of the Index.

-Please check out our [ohi-news](http://groups.google.com/a/nceas.ucsb.edu/group/ohi-news) list serve for the latest news.
-You can subscribe for updates by sending an email to [ohi-news+subscribe@nceas.ucsb.edu](mailto:ohi-news+subscribe@nceas.ucsb.edu).
+## Install

-You can install and launch the latest OHI application from the cross-platform, open-source [R](http://www.r-project.org) statistics software (install R on [Windows](http://cran.rstudio.com/bin/windows/base/) or [Mac](http://cran.rstudio.com/bin/macosx/)) with the following:
+You can install and launch the latest OHI application from the cross-platform, open-source [R](http://www.r-project.org) statistics software by following the instructions at our [Install](/pages/install.html).
+For any problems with installation or running the app, please check our [Troubleshooting](/pages/troubleshoot.html) page.

-{% gist 8173863 install_code.R %}

 Here's a 10.5 minute video demonstrating how to **Install and Explore the Ocean Health Index Toolbox App** as a:
 <ul><li>online <a href="http://www.youtube.com/watch?feature=player_embedded&amp;v=v8Dtke2y2uE" target="_blank">YouTube video<br><img src="http://img.youtube.com/vi/v8Dtke2y2uE/mqdefault.jpg" alt="Install and Explore the Ocean Health Index Toolbox App" border="2"/></a></li><li>or downloadable <a href="http://ohi.nceas.ucsb.edu/video/ohi_app_install_explore.wmv">Windows media video</a> (29 MB)</li></ul>

-While not necessary, we recommend using [RStudio](http://www.rstudio.com/ide/) as your R interface for syntax highlighting of code and overall integrated development environment.
-To learn more about R, we've compiled some resources on [Learning R](/pages/learning_r.html).

-If you are interested in creating a custom OHI analysis scenario specific to a country, you may want to start with these tips on how to [Create Regions](/pages/create_regions.html).

 ## Tools
 Here's an overview of the anticipated and current status of tools: